🧑🤝🧑 Benefits & Social Servicesuk

 Understanding your situation

 You received a PIP decision that you disagree with.
 This could be a denial of PIP entirely, an award at the standard rate when you believe you qualify for the enhanced rate, or an award of one component but not both.
-PIP appeals have some of the highest success rates of any UK benefit appeal.
+PIP appeals have some of the highest success rates of any UK benefit appeal — roughly seven in ten tribunal hearings result in the claimant's award being increased.
 Common scenarios: - PIP claim denied entirely: You scored fewer than 8 points on both daily living and mobility components.
-The assessor may have underscored your difficulties, not understood your condition, or based the report on a brief assessment that did not capture your worst days. - Standard rate awarded but enhanced rate warranted: You received the standard rate (8-11 points) but believe you should have the enhanced rate (12+ points).
-Often just one or two descriptors need to be reassessed to reach the higher threshold. - Daily living awarded but mobility denied (or vice versa): You received one component but were denied the other.
+The assessor may have underscored your difficulties, not understood your condition, or based the report on a brief assessment that did not capture your worst days. - Standard rate awarded but enhanced rate warranted: You received the standard rate (8–11 points) but believe you should have the enhanced rate (12+ points).
+Often just one or two descriptors need to be reassessed to reach the higher threshold — the difference between standard and enhanced daily living is £37.90/week (£1,970/year). - Daily living awarded but mobility denied (or vice versa): You received one component but were denied the other.
 Your appeal should focus specifically on the denied component's descriptors. - Assessment report inaccurate: The assessor's report contains factual errors about what you said, what was observed during the assessment, or your medical history.
-These inaccuracies can significantly affect the scoring. - Fluctuating conditions underscored: You have a condition that varies day to day (such as MS, fibromyalgia, chronic fatigue, mental health conditions), and the assessor scored you based on a good day rather than considering the majority of the time (50% or more of days). - Mental health conditions undervalued: Mental health conditions (depression, anxiety, PTSD, bipolar disorder, personality disorders) are frequently underscored in PIP assessments.
-Difficulties with motivation, concentration, social engagement, and managing therapy are often overlooked. - Award reduced or removed at review: Your existing PIP award was reduced or removed following a review, despite your condition not improving or having deteriorated. - Cognitive or learning difficulties not captured: The assessment did not adequately capture difficulties related to cognitive impairment, learning disabilities, or autism spectrum conditions, particularly regarding supervision and prompting needs.
+These inaccuracies can significantly affect the scoring.
+You can request a copy of the assessment report by calling the PIP enquiry line or through a Subject Access Request. - Fluctuating conditions underscored: You have a condition that varies day to day (such as MS, fibromyalgia, chronic fatigue syndrome, mental health conditions, Crohn's disease, or epilepsy), and the assessor scored you based on a good day rather than considering the majority of the time (50% or more of days over a 12-month period). - Mental health conditions undervalued: Mental health conditions (depression, anxiety, PTSD, bipolar disorder, personality disorders, schizophrenia) are frequently underscored in PIP assessments.
+Difficulties with motivation, concentration, social engagement, managing therapy, and making budgeting decisions are often overlooked because they are not physically visible during the assessment. - Award reduced or removed at review: Your existing PIP award was reduced or removed following a scheduled review, despite your condition not improving or having deteriorated.
+You should challenge this within 1 month of the decision letter. - Cognitive or learning difficulties not captured: The assessment did not adequately capture difficulties related to cognitive impairment, learning disabilities, autism spectrum conditions, or ADHD — particularly regarding the need for supervision, prompting, and assistance with planning and decision-making. - November 2026 four-point rule impact: If you are making a new claim from November 2026, you will need to score at least 4 points in a single daily living activity.
+If your difficulties are spread across many activities at 2 points each, focus your mandatory reconsideration on demonstrating that at least one activity warrants a higher descriptor.

 What you need to prepare